 New Zealand Council gets community involved early in the development of their 30-year policy

 The Western Bay of Plenty District Council is located on the picturesque North Island of New Zealand.
-The council’s most recent online consultation speaks to coastal erosion and its effect on marine and community life in the area.
+The council’s online consultation speaks to coastal erosion and its effect on marine and community life in the area.
 We love how the council engagement team is getting the community involved at an early stage of the development of a 30-year policy.
 The project itself is also well designed, so let’s take a look at what works.

 Client: Western Bay of Plenty District Council, New Zealand